mbirth/trmnl-kindle/README.md

 - Kindle connected to WiFi

 `*` - for a 100% free DIY approach, modify our `TRMNL_KINDLE` Zip (Step 19
-below) to point to your own server.
+below) to point to your own server. ([TRMNL BYOS Laravel](https://github.com/usetrmnl/byos_laravel) is one of the most advanced free servers.)

 ## Jailbreak